Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 7 Tell-Tale Signs Your Business May Be Heading Toward Insolvency

 Insolvency rarely happens suddenly.
 It develops gradually, through a pattern of financial strain that becomes increasingly visible over time.
-The challenge is that many of the early indicators can be rationalised as temporary setbacks — which is why understanding what to look for, and taking those signs seriously, matters so much.
+The challenge is that many of the early indicators can be rationalised as temporary setbacks, which is part of why understanding what to look for, and taking those signs seriously, matters so much.
+Under Federal Decree-Law No. 51 of 2023, which governs bankruptcy and liquidation in the UAE, recognising financial distress early also expands the range of formal restructuring options available before a business reaches the point of compulsory liquidation.

 If your business is exhibiting any of the signs described below, seeking professional advice promptly is the most constructive step you can take.